Team

 Where it gets stuck

-Month-end close stretches beyond the month: Finance teams spend the first two weeks of the following month reconciling, accruing, and commenting on variance.
+Month-end close stretches beyond the month: Finance teams spend much of the following month reconciling, accruing, and commenting on variance.

 Close does not finish until board papers are due, leaving no buffer for auditor questions.